esumitra/spring-boot-demo-1/README.md

 The project provides an HATEAOS implementation for a People lookup service.
 The project is the same as the guide at https://spring.io/guides/gs/accessing-data-rest/
 ## Build and Run
+The project can be built and run from either the command line or in IntelliJ

+### Command Line
+1. Steps to build the project

+`./mvnw compile`

+2. Steps to run the project

+`./mvnw spring-boot:run`

+### IntelliJ
 Steps to build the project
 1. Import the project into IntelliJ selecting the defaults (Maven project)
 2. Build the project in IntelliJ